New York Philharmonic: Leonard Bernstein Scholar-in-Residence

 The Leonard Bernstein Scholar-in-Residence was established in 2005 in recognition of the fifteenth anniversary of Bernstein's death.
-He/she gives an annual lecture series and is also featured in NYP events.
+The SiR gives an annual lecture series and is also featured in NYP events.
 Conductor Charles Zachary Bornstein was the first Leonard Bernstein Scholar-in-Residence, serving from 2005 through 2008.
-James M. Keller held the position during the 2008–09 season, and American baritone Thomas Hampson was appointed to the post in July 2009.
+James M. Keller held the position during the 2008–2009 season, and American baritone Thomas Hampson was appointed to the post in July 2009.
 The current holder of the position is Michael Beckerman, Carroll and Milton Petrie Chair and Collegiate Professor of Music at New York University.

 Composer in residence

 Alan Gilbert introduced the position of a Marie-Josée Kravis composer in residence, which is a three-year appointment.